 - Get involved in a winter sport.
 As much as it might not be appealing to venture out on cold evenings for training or to play a game of netball or hockey in wet and windy weather, if you can commit to a team sport then your winter fitness levels are less likely to suffer.
 Plus, both your fitness and mental health will benefit from being part of a sporting team.

-- Think about summer holiday plans for when the weather starts to warm up, or if there’s a bikini you bought that you would love to rock on the beach.
+- Think about summer holiday plans for when the weather starts to warm up, or how you'd like to maintain your strength and fitness.
 Keep these positive images at the forefront of your mind for extra motivation.

 When the weather is less than desirable, motivation is really going to be what pulls you through and gets you into your workout.
 When it comes to sport, health and fitness, psychological motivation can be driven intrinsically and extrinsically.
 Intrinsic motivation is when you are driven from within, and it forms part of your system of belief.
-Extrinsic motivation is when our desire to exercise is driven by an outside source, for example, an upcoming social event, a summer holiday, wedding or even seeing an amazing physique on a fitness post that inspires you.
+Extrinsic motivation is when our desire to exercise is driven by an outside source, for example, an upcoming social event, a summer holiday, wedding or following an athlete on social media how inspires you.

 Use a combination of self-talk and goal setting to keep you intrinsically motivated.
 Here's how: